redhat-openstack/packstack/docs/packstack.rst

     Overcommitment ratio for virtual to physical RAM.
 Specify 1.0 to disable RAM overcommitment.

 **CONFIG_NOVA_COMPUTE_MIGRATE_PROTOCOL**
     Protocol used for instance migration.
-Valid options are: tcp and ssh.
-Note that by default, the Compute user is created with the /sbin/nologin shell so that the SSH protocol will not work.
-To make the SSH protocol work, you must configure the Compute user on compute hosts manually. ['tcp', 'ssh']
+Valid options are: ssh and tcp.
+Note that the tcp protocol is not encrypted, so it is insecure. ['ssh', 'tcp']

 **CONFIG_NOVA_PCI_ALIAS**
     Enter the PCI passthrough array of hash in JSON style for controller eg.